josiahm1/josiahm1/README.md

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
 I am using this page to showcase my projects that will help me in jobs and stay ahead in this fast evolving field!

 ## Projects
 - <a href = "https://github.com/josiahm1/Insider-Threat/blob/main/README.md">Insider Threat</a>
+- <a href = "https://github.com/josiahm1/SOC-Monitoring-Alert/blob/main/README.md">Monitoring Alert</a>